 Our immune systems are responsible for fighting off attackers like viruses, bacteria and toxins — but sometimes they need a little help.
-While there is still controversy over the safety and efficacy of flu vaccines, many people are looking for natural ways to give their body a helping hand.
+Here, how you can give your immune system a boost.

 Healthy habits make the difference

 Let’s forget colds and flu bugs for a moment.
 Research on how our immune system functions is pretty consistent.
 We know we’re better able to fight off infections when we get enough sleep, keep stress in check, exercise regularly and eat a balanced diet that provides plenty of nutrients.

 In contrast, when we’re lacking in these key areas, we’re more likely to get sick and have a harder time fighting off a bug.
 It doesn’t matter if we’re trying to fight the flu or ward off longer term threats like diabetes and cancer.
 The preventative measures are essentially the same.